benbjurstrom/benbjurstrom.com/benbjurstrom.com/content/passwordless-authentication.md

 ### So Which Passwordless Option Should You Choose?

 I would argue that instead of choosing a single passwordless option, you should choose several.
-Almost certainly, based on the clerk.dev data, if you don't offer traditional passwords, you should almost certainly offer some form of social login.
-Setting up login with Google is trivially easy especially in a Laravel app using the socialite package.
+Based on the clerk.dev data, if you don't offer traditional passwords, you should almost certainly offer some form of social login.
+Setting up login with Google is trivially easy especially in a Laravel app using the [socialite](https://laravel.com/docs/12.x/socialite) package.

 There's a lot of replies under the aforementioned clerk.dev tweet that say things like, "if the only way to authenticate with your app is via email, I'm not going to sign into your app."
 They argue that the cost of context switching your browser window to your email client, or just generally getting distracted while waiting for the email to come in is too high.